Policy Statement

 - An academic appointee with a full-time administrative appointment is not eligible to serve.

-- Before bringing a grievance to the Board, an academic appointee ordinarily will seek the assistance of the Committee or obtain mediation assistance.
-The academic appointee’s written notice submitting a grievance to the Board shall state whether the matter has been considered by the Committee and, if not, what alternative counseling and mediation assistance has been obtained.
+- Before bringing a grievance to the Board, an academic appointee ordinarily will seek the assistance of the Faculty Mediation Committee or obtain mediation assistance.
+The academic appointee’s written notice submitting a grievance to the Board shall state whether the matter has been considered by the Committee and, if not, what alternative counseling and mediation assistance, if any, has been obtained.
 The Board may, in its discretion, defer proceedings on the grievance if there is ongoing counseling and mediation.

 - In a school that has, or provides for, a salary review committee a grievance regarding salary should be brought first to that committee.
 A decision unfavorable to the grievant then may be brought to the Board.
 To qualify as a salary review committee for purposes of the above procedures, the committee should: